torsten-liermann/systemd-docker/README.md

 # Introduction
 This repository provides a wrapper that makes Docker containers truely compatible with `systemd`.
 One of `systemd`'s features is that it provides a process watch and failure restart policy handling but if the systemd unit for a Docker container is configured to execute `docker run` (unit file configuration
-`ExecStart=docker run ...`), `systemd` is actually going to supervise the Docker *client process instead of the container process*.
-This is how `docker run` works and it can lead to bunch of odd situations:
+`ExecStart=docker run ...`), **`systemd`** is actually going to **supervise** the Docker **client process instead of the container process**.
+This is how
+`docker run` works and it can lead to bunch of odd situations:
 - the client can detach or crash while the container is fine and should hence not be restarted
 - worse, the container crashed and should be restarted, but the client stalled and the problem goes unnoticed
 - when a container is stopped using `docker stop`, attached client processes exit with an error code instead of 0 (success).
-This triggers systemd's failure handling whereas in fact the container/service was properly shut down The *key thing that this wrapper does is* move the container process from the cgroups setup by Docker to the service unit's cgroup *to make systemd supervise the docker container process*.
+This triggers systemd's failure handling whereas in fact the container/service was properly shut down

+The **key thing that this wrapper does is** that it moves the container process from the cgroups setup by Docker to the service unit's cgroup **to make systemd supervise the docker container process**.
 It's written in Golang and allows to leverage all the cgroup functionality of systemd and systemd-notify.

 # Repository history and credits
-- the code was written by [@ibuildthecloud](https://github.com/ibuildthecloud) and his co-contributors in this [repository](https://github.com/ibuildthecloud/systemd-docker)
+- the code was written by [@ibuildthecloud](https://github.com/ibuildthecloud) and his co-contributors in this [repository](https://github.com/ibuildthecloud/systemd-docker).
 The motivation is explained in this [Docker Issue #6791](https://github.com/docker/docker/issues/6791) and this [mailing list thread](https://groups.google.com/d/topic/coreos-dev/wf7G6rA7Bf4/discussion).
 - [@agend07](https://github.com/agend07) and co-contributors fixed outdated dependancies and clean-up a bit
 - I removed all outdated and broken elements and created a new compilation docker container which can be found [here]()

 # Installation
-You can download/compile through the normal `go get github.com/dontsetse/systemd-docker`.
+Download/compile with `go get github.com/dontsetse/systemd-docker`.
 The executable can then be found in the Go binary directory, usually `/go/bin`.
 It can also be build using a stand-alone docker image, see [here]()

 # Usage